rikyahmad/GameListApp/README.md

-# Game List Android App using RAWG API (Kompas Technical Test)
+# Game List Android App using RAWG API

 This is an Simple Android application that displays a list of games using the RAWG API.
 The application has 4 main screens: List, Detail, Search, and Favorite.